Richard Gorham: Post-war service

 Gorham relinquished his commission as a war substantive lieutenant on 13 June 1946, when he was appointed an honorary captain.
 Returning to Bermuda, he found the BMA and the BVRC had been reduced to skeleton commands and the BVE and BMI disbanded in 1946, along with the Home Guard.
 The BMA and BVRC would both maintain skeleton command structures till their strengths were built back up again in 1951 (they would amalgamate in 1965 into the Bermuda Regiment).
 Gorham entered the BVRC, renamed the Bermuda Rifles, in which he served for a number of years as second-in-command.
 He was intended to replace Lieutenant-Colonel J.C.
 Astwood as commanding officer in 1954, but was unable to do so due to illness.
 Major HRG Evans instead took command.
 Gorham was part of the detachment sent to London for the coronation of Queen Elizabeth II in 1953, departing from Bermuda aboard HMS Superb on 30 April.
 He retired from the army with the substantive rank of captain, however he was awarded the honorary rank of colonel in the Royal Artillery.

 Civil life

 In his civil life, Richard Gorham became a prominent businessman and Member of the Parliament of Bermuda (originally titled Member of the Colonial Parliament, or MCP, but today simply Member of Parliament, or MP).
 He donated much of his wealth to a host of causes, including the Bermuda Maritime Museum, and the Bermuda Sloop Foundation.
-He was appointed an Ordinary Commanders of the Civil Division of the Most Excellent Order (CBE) in the Queen's New Year Honours on 31 December 1977, and a Knight Bachelor in the Queen's New Year Honours on 31 December 1994, for public services.
+He was appointed an Ordinary Commander of the Civil Division of the Most Excellent Order (CBE) in the Queen's New Year Honours on 31 December 1977, and a Knight Bachelor in the Queen's New Year Honours on 31 December 1994, for public services.